Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Operator

-Our next question comes from Rod Hall of JP Morgan.
+Our next question comes from Rod Hall of JPMorgan.
 Please go ahead.

 Thomas J. Fallon - Infinera Corp.